tinaponting/protect-wordpress/README.md

 - Updated: 220927 .htaccess1 for better security and som wrongs!And changed name to firewall.
 - Updated: 220926 Found a thing to mutch, checked the .htaccess (http://www.htaccesscheck.com)
 - Updated: 220925 Some not needed in .htaccess1:)
-- Updated: 220924, added protection for, wp.load.php file and some more goodies for protection.
+- Updated: 220924: added protection for, wp.load.php file and some more goodies for protection.
-- Updated: 220922, wp includes all is included.
+- Updated: 220922: wp includes all is included.
-- Updated:220922 .htaccess1 for better security.
+- Updated: 220922: .htaccess1 for better security.
-- Updated:220922 wpcontent folder, htaccess with protection, no insert of infected images!
+- Updated:220922: wpcontent folder, htaccess with protection, no insert of infected images!
 - Updated:220917 Added Css/Js folder protection - that works!
-- Updated 2200915 .htacces1 for more: No fake bots, only allow real google botsand som on!
+- Updated 2200915: .htacces1 for more: No fake bots, only allow real google botsand som on!
 - Updated wp-content folder:)
-- Updated .htaccess1 for more protection, did I cover all?
+- Updated: .htaccess1 for more protection, did I cover all?
 - Updated: .htacess for more security and newest protection, added, block for semruch/ahrefs, who the most bloggers do not need!
 If needed, add more evil bots - just copy one line and ad it!